zacstewart/zacstewart.github.io/README.md

 the one to use.

-We don't have to change any of our feature extraction pipeline (except that we're reversing on the TfidfTransformer step and just using the CountVectorizer again).
+We don't have to change any of our feature extraction pipeline (except that we're removing the TfidfTransformer step and just using the CountVectorizer again).
 BernoulliNB has `binarize` parameter which lets set a threshold for converting numeric values to booleans.
 We'll use 0.0, which will convert words which are not present in a document to `False` and words which are present any